 The Best and Worst Months to Release Music

 *Disclaimer: Make sure you start your promotional efforts AT LEAST 4-6 weeks before your release or your distributor WILL hate you. ( If not hate, then any other negative emotion may apply.)

 After the holiday season, everyone is recovering from the immense amount of food they ate and a slightly more immense holiday hangover.
 However, everyone is also getting back into the swing of things and eager to find the next big thing.

-Generally, the first two months of the year are a great time to release new music, as the market isn’t as saturated as later on in the year and the minds of your listeners are open to new things.
+Generally, the first two months of the year are a great time to release new music.
+Why?
+The market isn’t as saturated as later on in the year, and the minds of your listeners are open to new things.